 The Base Case developed under the assumption of future carbon policy results in a more diverse set of resource additions than its no carbon policy counterpart.
-This case adds 1,200 MW less natural gas generation by 2035 compared to the no carbon policy case, and instead adds 1,200 MW of additional solar and solar plus storage, and a small amount of wind, to meet energy and capacity need created by retiring coal.
-The addition of the carbon policy, in the form of a tax, drives the model-selected addition of these non-carbon emitting resources in this year's IRP.
-Even with the increased amount of intermittent resources and the steep decline in battery cost, this case found battery additions to be not economic within the IRP planning horizon.
-The results are due in part to the substantial amount of energy storage already on the DEC system in the form of the Company's pumped storage hydro fleet.
+This case adds 900 MW less of natural gas generation by 2035 compared to the no Carbon Policy case, and instead adds 1,400 MW of additional solar and solar plus storage and 600 MWs of onshore Carolinas wind.
+This case also found nearly 900 MWs of batteries to be economic starting in 2030 to meet energy and capacity needs created from retiring coal.
+The addition of the carbon policy drove the model-selected additions of these non-carbon emitting resources in this year's IRP.

-FIGURE A-5 DEC CAPACITY CHART - BASE CASE WITH CARBON POLICY
+FIGURE A-5 DEP CAPACITY CHART - BASE CASE WITH CARBON POLICY

-Below in Table A-7 is a comparison of the Base Case capacity expansion results.
+Below in Table A-7 is a comparison of the Base Case capacity expansion results: